Our Friday treble from across the cards - and three more horses worth including in your multiples

 Last updated

-- Our Tuesday treble from Bath and Killarney - and two more horses worth including in your multiples
+- Our Tuesday treble from Nottingham and Hexham - and three more horses worth including in your multiples

-- Our Monday treble from Catterick and Windsor - and three more horses worth including in your multiples
+- Our Monday treble from across the cards - and three more horses worth including in your multiples

-- Our Sunday treble from Leopardstown and Longchamp - plus three more horses worth including in your multiples
+- Our Sunday treble from across the cards - and three more horses worth including in your multiples

-- Our Tuesday treble from Bath and Killarney - and two more horses worth including in your multiples
+- Our Tuesday treble from Nottingham and Hexham - and three more horses worth including in your multiples

-- Our Monday treble from Catterick and Windsor - and three more horses worth including in your multiples
+- Our Monday treble from across the cards - and three more horses worth including in your multiples

-- Our Sunday treble from Leopardstown and Longchamp - plus three more horses worth including in your multiples
+- Our Sunday treble from across the cards - and three more horses worth including in your multiples